The Professional Negligence Law Review: Brazil

 There is no specific regulation of computer and information technology professions, nor any applicable Professional Council.

-The purpose of the ongoing Bills No. 5101/2016 and No. 3065/2015 is to regulate the profession of systems analyst and others related to it.
-These bills aim to regulate the technical and training requirements necessary for the exercise of the profession and the creation of the Federal Informatics Council and regional Computer Science Councils, agencies that would be responsible for supervising the exercise of the professions.
+The purpose of the ongoing Bills Nos.
+5101/2016 and 3065/2015 is to regulate the profession of systems analyst and others related to it.
+These Bills aim to regulate the technical and training requirements necessary for the exercise of the profession and the creation of the Federal Informatics Council and regional Computer Science Councils, agencies that would be responsible for supervising the exercise of the professions.
 However, there is no provision regarding the civil liability of such professionals.

 Therefore, the general liability regime based on the assessment of fault applies to computer and information technology professionals.

 v Real property surveyors

 There is no professional category of real property surveyors in Brazil.
 Engineers and architects, whose responsibility is addressed in Section II.vi, generally carry out this kind of work.

 vi Construction professionals

 Engineers, architects and contractors who assign a construction agreement are required to provide results, as the work must be delivered in accordance with the contracted project and the agreed term.